kubos/kubos/docs/kubos-hal/uart.rst

 Configuration
 ^^^^^^^^^^^^^

-The first step in using uart is to configure and bring up the interface.
+The first step in using UART is to configure and bring up the interface.
-The uart hal provides a configuration structure with the standard uart options.
-This structure should be filled out according to the project's uart configuration and then it may be used to initialize the interface in use.
+The UART HAL provides a configuration structure with the standard UART options.
+This structure should be filled out according to the project's UART configuration and then it may be used to initialize the interface in use.

 .. code-block:: c